What is the Women’s History Network Blog?

 - Posts that promote conferences, workshops, or other events that examine women’s history.
 Examples of this include: Women and Materiality in Medieval and Early Modern Scotland: Symposium Report by Dr Rachel Delman.

 - Blogs that tie into existing celebrations (e.g Women’s History Month in March, Black History Month in October).
 Examples of this include: Celebrate the Archives in Women’s History Month by Dr. Janis Lomas

 - A discussion of a particular primary sources or set of sources related to women’s history.
 Examples of this include: The letters of Dr. Edith Pechey by Dr Namrata R. Ganneri

 - Reflections on what the discipline means to you.
 Examples of this include: What Women’s History Month Means to Me, by Dr Ana Stevenson.

-The blog is currently run and administered by Katrina ( Kat ) Perry and Lyndsey Jenkins, committee members on the Women’s History Network National Steering Committee If you are interested in writing for us then please do get in touch with Lyndsey and Kat by emailing: email@example.com.
+The blog is currently run and administered by Katrina (Kat) Perry, Beth Price, and Lisa Berry-Waite, committee members on the Women’s History Network National Steering Committee.
+If you are interested in writing for us, please get in touch by emailing: firstname.lastname@example.org

 What format should my blog take?

 Blog posts should be between 500-1000 words.
 When submitting your blog please also include a copyright free image (e.g from wikimedia commons), and a brief biography (100 words maximum) such as: Kate Law is a feminist historian of the British Empire.
 She specialises in the history of decolonisation in Southern Africa and her first book, Gendering The Settler State: White Women, Race, Liberalism, and Empire in Rhodesia, 1950-1980 was published in 2016.

 Guidelines agreed 18th April 2020 at quarterly committee meeting.